MANAGEMENT AND ACCOUNTING WEB

 Having budgeted the quantity and expense of committed resources, the ABC system can then feed this information into the operational control system, which monitors the budgeted resource supply and expenses against actual spending.

-Cooper and Kaplan identify some specific benefits associated with such an integrated cost system:
+Some specific benefits associated with such an integrated cost system:

 The question "Can the ABC and operational-control systems also be used to generate cost of goods sold and inventory valuations for financial reporting purposes?" is also asked.
-Cooper and Kaplan say "the answer is yes--but with precautions".
+Cooper and Kaplan say "the answer is yes - but with precautions".
 They say that the operational-control system captures actual expenses, and the ABC system can be used to calculate standard product costs for costs of goods sold and inventory valuation, but such systems will always report profits and balance sheets that are different from those of the financial reporting system.
 Their recommendation is that ABC be the primary cost-and-profit reporting system, and that reconciliations required to make financial reporting conform with GAAP be performed outside of the ABC system.

 Managerial Accounting Comes of Age

-Cooper and Kaplan state that there has been a shift in emphasis from external reporting of numbers to internal understanding of the company’s economics.
+There has been a shift in emphasis from external reporting of numbers to internal understanding of the company’s economics.
 In the past, managers had to struggle to obtain information from financial accounting reports, but now the integrated managerial systems distribute information to the financial accountants, who then reconcile it for reporting purposes.
 They say that "information technology in the form of enterprise systems promises to increase the relevance and contribution of managerial accounting", but managers must be careful not to use ABC systems for real-time operational control.

 Conclusion